Table of Contents[Hide][Show]

 Without consistency and a good regimen you will never reach your full potential.

 If your eyes are glazing over, don’t worry.
 It is easier than you realize.
-New habits do take time, but they’re so worth it.
+New healthy habits do take time, but they’re so worth it.

 Time to Evaluate

-Write down your findings.
-In this study done by Gail Matthews at Dominican University she says, “….if you only do one thing in relation to your goals, write them down.
+Where are you physically?
+And where do you want to be?
+Write down your thoughts.
+In this study done by Gail Matthews at Dominican University, she says, “. . . if you only do one thing in relation to your goals, write them down.
 Those in the study who did, accomplished significantly more than those who didn’t.”
+Consider:

 Carrying too much weight can lead to: